Day 1925 – Day 1935

 What is in a name?
 A name defines us, in ways that we may not even realize.
 I was named Tania after my mother, and her mother, and her mother’s mother.
 I lived among French Canadians with a Russian name that was difficult to pronounce and harder to spell.
-And when I visited my cousins, aunties, uncles and grandparents for whom Russian was a first language, I was the odd English speaker.
+And when I visited my cousins, aunties, uncles and grandparents for whom Russian was a first language, I was an odd English speaker.

-Some believe that we ought to name our children based on qualities they appear to possess.
+Some believe that we ought to name our children based on qualities that they appear to possess.
 Others believe that the greater power is in being named for qualities we lack, in the hopes that we will grow into our names.